ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_PAM_APP_007|json parsing is failed|demographic json parsing failed PRG_PAM_CORE_010|hashing failed|demographic data hashing failed
 PRG_PAM_CORE_012|decryption failes|decryption of demographic data failed
+PRG_PAM_APP_017|Requested preregistration id does not belong to the user|when the user tries to access another user's demographic data

 ### GET /applications/{preRegistrationId}
 This request is used to retrieve Pre-Registration demographic data by pre-Registration id provided in request path parameter.